yugr/rust-slides/materials/materials.md

 - How much does Rust's bounds checking actually cost?: https://blog.readyset.io/bounds-checks/
 - A cool Rust optimization story: https://quickwit.io/blog/search-a-sorted-block
 - Inefficient codegen when accessing a vector with literal indices: https://github.com/rust-lang/rust/issues/50759
+- Costs of iterators and Zero Cost Abstractions in Rust: https://github.com/mike-barber/rust-zero-cost-abstractions
+  * pay attention to this post, it directly intersects with our topic

 # Data structures performance